Web Analytics Made Easy - Statcounter

 Niko at age 7 in Chennai.
 Mostly itch-free now.

-The reason DOTE exists is a Shih Tzu named Niko.
+The reason ode exists is a Shih Tzu named Niko.

 Australia

 Niko was born in Melbourne in 2019.
 For the first four years of his life, he was healthy.
 No itching, no infections, no skin issues.
-He ate a fairly ordinary mid-tier dog food.
-He slept on a basic cotton bed.
-He lived in a flat with hardwood floors that we cleaned with whatever was on offer at Coles.
-None of it was special.
-None of it needed to be.
-He was fine.
+He ate well: fresh gourmet food on rotation (lamb, fish, mutton, kangaroo, beef) alongside Royal Canin Shih Tzu kibble.
+He slept on good pet beds.
+We lived in an apartment with stone floors and carpet that we steam mopped every week, with whatever floor cleaner was on sale at Coles.
+Nothing about it was special.
+Nothing needed to be.

 Niko in Melbourne at age 3.